 My feeling is that all the fun parts of childhood are being systematically eradicated by the risk police.
 You can’t climb a tree anymore.
 You can’t play without being hovered over.
-You can’t dabble in a ankle deep stream on a warm summer day without an an enormous pfd and now you can’t even play on a bunch of rocks that are no more than five feet off the ground.
+You can’t dabble in an ankle-deep stream on a warm summer day without an enormous PFD, and now you can’t even play on a bunch of rocks that are no more than five feet off the ground.
 Childhood is just no fun anymore, or at least not what I think of as fun.

 What’s wrong with everyone?
-What conceivable help do these people at Albert Health Services think they are being to kids?
-Yes, there are some 20,000 accidents that happen that are attributed to playgrounds but that’s because the people that play in playgrounds are you know…..little.
-They play and in playing, surprise, surprise, they stumble, push, falter and fall, because they’re learning.
+What conceivable help do these people at Albert Health Services think they are giving kids?
+Yes, there are some 20,000 accidents that happen that are attributed to playgrounds, but that’s because the people that play in playgrounds are, you know, “little.”
+They play, and, surprise, surprise, they stumble, push, falter, and fall while doing so because they’re learning.

 What’s a no risk society look like?

 So what’s the end result of all this?
-Stick kids in ‘approved learning environments ‘with facilitators who busily facilitate the day’s proceedings, while kids dolled up in office attire with a mini briefcase settle in at their desks?
-Oops we already have those, aren’t they called schools?
-Would we feel better if they vacated the playground completely, sidelined the slide and swing, and instead of arguing over access to the round about, got wound up instead about equal opportunity and the state of primary school education?
+Stick kids in “approved learning environments” with facilitators who busily facilitate the day’s proceedings, while kids dolled up in office attire with a mini briefcase settle in at their desks?
+Oops, we already have those; aren’t they called schools?
+Would we feel better if they vacated the playground completely, sidelined the slide and swing, and instead of arguing over access to the playground, got wound up instead about equal opportunity and the state of primary school education?

-Kids get hurt naturally when they play and you can’t eradicate all risk unless you stop ‘playing.’
-Is that what the goal here it?
+Kids get hurt naturally when they play, and you can’t eradicate all risk unless you stop “playing.”
+Is that what the goal here is?
 To lock up little children in safe basements so they can’t experience any of the wonders that life has to offer at all?
-If Alberta Health Services did that, they might as well remove the word ‘health’ from their name completely.
+If Alberta Health Services did that, they might as well remove the word “health” from their name completely.

-Learn more about Annie’s services please click here.
+Learn more about Annie’s services. please go to her services page.

 Here’s one mom needing answers for an out of control child.